Carmona, Cavite: Spanish colonial era

-In 1595, Silang became a town.
-The former Sitio Labac became Barrio Latag.
-Carmona during that time was just a part of Silang.
-This is not surprising because in the early part of the Spanish regime, Silang included what are known today as the municipalities of Indang, San Francisco de Malabon (now General Trias), and Maragondon.
-Moreover, Alfonso, Amadeo, and Mendez were mere sitios of Indang; Santa Cruz de Malabon (now Tanza) was a part of San Francisco de Malabon or Malabon Grande; and Magallanes and Ternate were barrios of Maragondon.
-Furthermore, Maragondon itself had been a part of the Corregimiento of Mariveles on the opposite side of Manila Bay.
+In 1595, Silang was established as a town.
+The former sitio of Labac became Barrio Latag, while Carmona remained part of Silang.
+This was typical of the early Spanish period, when Silang's jurisdiction included areas that are now separate municipalities, such as Indang, San Francisco de Malabon (now General Trias), and Maragondon.

 On March 9, 1746, a decree determined the boundaries of Silang and Biñan signed by Mayor Pedro Calderon Enriquez.

 On November 15, 1759, two years after securing the independence of Carmona, the principales requested the Governor of Cavite for the reversal of the Canon on communal lands after constructing their own public buildings and irrigation works.

 In 1838, the movement of the inhabitants of Latag to become a town started.

-On February 20, 1857, due to the great distance to the mother town, the principales and incumbent Cabeza de Barangay of Latag petitioned for its separation and conversion into a municipality.
-The new town was called Carmona, after a town of the same name in the Spanish province of Seville.
+On February 20, 1857, due to its distance from the mother town, the principales and the incumbent Cabeza de Barangay of Barrio Latag petitioned for its separation and conversion into a municipality.
+The new town was named Carmona, after a town in the Spanish province of Seville.

 On April 16, 1857, boundaries between Silang and Carmona were set.

 On September 15, 1859, the inhabitants of Carmona returned to managing and ownership of communal lands.

 On January 22, 1864, the incumbent gobernadorcillo and principales of Carmona petitioned higher authorities for the abolition of the repartimiento of the communal lands triennially.

 In 1872, the communal lands were sold at public auction, which was opposed two years later by Don Gaspar Espiritu in a communication to the Superior Civil Governor.

 On October 25, 1874, an event of great significance to the people of Carmona was a strong typhoon, which wrought considerable damage to the public works and private property.

 On July 6, 1881, seven years later, the principales of Carmona requested the rectification of the town's boundaries.

 During the Philippine Revolution in 1896, the gobernadorcillo of Carmona was Kapitan Damian Ermitano after the administrations of Tiburcio Purificacion, Mariano Mapanoo and Donald C. Virtucio, Augusto Manaog and Fabian Tenedero.

-American occupation era
+American occupation

 After the revolution and the occupation of the country by the Americans in 1901, the first local executive of Carmona was Martin Reyes, who was followed next by Marcelo Reyes, Prudencio Torres, Juan Alumia, Estanislao Paular, Marciano Mapanoo, and Juan Zamora.

 In 1941, the inhabitants of Carmona renewed the demand for "homestead" land.